-House Chamber, State House, Annapolis, Maryland, January 2001.
+House of Delegates Chamber, State House, Annapolis, Maryland, January 2018.
 Photo by Diane F. Evartt.

-House Chamber, State House, Annapolis, Maryland. architectural drawing, Historic American Buildings Survey (Maryland State House Project Collection, MSA SC1773, Maryland State Archives).
+House of Delegates Chamber, State House, Annapolis, Maryland. architectural drawing, Historic American Buildings Survey (Maryland State House Project Collection, MSA SC1773, Maryland State Archives).

 18th Century.
-When the colony was returned to proprietary control in 1715, Charles Calvert, Fifth Lord Baltimore, encountered a government which bore little resemblance to the one seized from his grandfather twenty-five years earlier.
-The House of Delegates was not willing to relinquish the political independence it had gained while under royal control.
-In the restored proprietary government, the House of Delegates played a stronger role in relations with Lord Baltimore, the governor, and the Upper House.
+When the Maryland colony was returned to proprietary control in 1715, Charles Calvert, 5th Lord Baltimore, encountered a government which bore little resemblance to the one seized from his grandfather twenty-five years earlier.
+Nor was the House of Delegates willing to relinquish the political independence it had gained while under royal control.
+Consequently, in the restored proprietary government, the House of Delegates played a stronger role in its relations with Lord Baltimore, the governor, and the Upper House.

 A major legislative accomplishment of this period was the revision and publication of the laws of the colony (Chapter 25, Acts of 1715).
 Three years later, the House of Delegates compiled all of the laws passed since 1692 and issued them in a single volume.